-The University of Minnesota requires some materials unique to our program to be submitted through PharmCAS - you’ll find these in the Program Materials section of your PharmCAS application as long as you’ve designated Minnesota as a program to which you are applying.
+The University of Minnesota requires some materials unique to our program to be submitted directly to the University through links we provide via email once you've designated the University of Minnesota as a program to which you're applying in PharmCAS.

-Part of the program materials consist of additional applicant information we use in the review of applications, and some information we collect from prospective students and applicants to help improve our admissions outreach efforts.
-The other part of the program materials are our supplemental essay questions.
+Part of the supplemental application consists of additional applicant information we use in the review of applications, and some information we collect from prospective students and applicants to help improve our admissions outreach efforts.
+The other part of the supplemental application is our supplemental essay questions.

 Application Processing Fee

 The $75 University of Minnesota PharmD application processing fee is required for a complete application.
-The link to pay the application processing fee can be found within the Program Materials section of the PharmCAS application.
+The link to pay the application processing fee will be provided to applicants.

 The fee may be paid online with a Visa, MasterCard, American Express or Discover credit card.
 If you received a PharmCAS application fee waiver, you are also eligible to waive the supplemental application fee but must contact us at firstname.lastname@example.org for instructions.

-We urge you to draft your essay questions outside of PharmCAS - and draft them as early in the application cycle as possible to allow time for editing and revising.
-However, be aware of the character limits for each essay - when you paste your essays into PharmCAS, be sure they are not cut off!
+We urge you to draft your essay questions in a word processing program like Microsoft Word or Google Docs - and draft them as early in the application cycle as possible to allow time for editing and revising.
+However, be aware of the character limits for each essay - when you paste your essays into PharmCAS and our supplemental application, be sure they are not cut off!
 Treat these questions like you would a paper you are assigned to write at a university.
 Make sure your essays clearly communicate:

 Why you want to pursue a career in pharmacy